Latest snapshot of the coronavirus impact - Shepparton News

 EASING OF RESTRICTIONS

-* The federal government has announced a three-phase plan to ease coronavirus restrictions in the coming months, with the states and territories to determine their own timings.
+* The federal government has a three-phase plan to ease coronavirus restrictions in the coming months.
+The states and territories are determining their own timings.

 --